Bettrix/alx-system_engineering-devops/0x00-shell_basics/README.md

-101-clean_emacs- script for deleting all emacs files in current working directory 102-tree- script for creating multiple directories 103-commas script for thorough listing
+101-clean_emacs- script for deleting all emacs files in current working directory 102-tree- script for creating multiple directories 103-commas script for thorough listing school.mgc script for magic file to obtain school files with string SCHOOL